ajxb/puppet-adapta/README.md

 ## Description

-The adapta_gtk_theme module installs the [adapta gtk theme](https://github.com/adapta-project/adapta_gtk_theme) from [ppa](https://launchpad.net/~tista/+archive/ubuntu/adapta) on Ubuntu.
+The adapta_gtk_theme module installs the [Adapta GTK theme](https://github.com/adapta-project/adapta_gtk_theme) from [ppa](https://launchpad.net/~tista/+archive/ubuntu/adapta) and recommended font [Roboto](https://fonts.google.com/specimen/Roboto) on Ubuntu.

 ## Setup

 ### What adapta_gtk_theme affects

-* apt configuration to include adapta ppa
+* apt configuration to include the Adapta ppa
+* gsettings to configure global use of Adapta theme and Roboto fonts

 ### Beginning with adapta_gtk_theme

-To install adapta-gtk-theme with default options:
+To install adapta-gtk-theme and fonts-roboto with default options:

 `include adapta_gtk_theme`